top of page

 Almost 10 years later the solution to Ennio’s problem seems obvious to me now:

-More subconscious acquisition (through hundreds and hundreds of hours of input).
+More: subconscious acquisition (through hundreds of hours of input).

 So…we were speaking about mistakes…